Offorensics/Wordlist-Generator/README.md

 ## Things to notice

 - Files can get big
-- Lots of unprobable variations
+- Lots of improbable variations

 This information package doesn't intend to dive in more details.
 If you are interested to know more about this program, please visit [Offorensic's article](http://offorensics.com/custom-wordlist-generator-with-python/ "Offorensic's article") about it.